parsiyte/GPPRMon/README.md

 | -power_trace_zlevel | Compression level of the power trace output log | 6, (0=no comp, 9=highest) |
 | -power_simulation_mode | Switch performance counter input for power simulation | 0, (0=Sim, 1=HW, 2=HW-Sim Hybrid) |

-## 4. Visualizing Power Consumption, Memory Access and Core metrics at Runtime
+## 4. Visualizing Power Consumption, Memory Access and Core metrics

 Our visualizer tool takes csv files obtained via run-time simulation of a GPU kernel, and generates three different visualization schemes Here, the simulator supports `GTX480_FERMI, QV100_VOLTA, RTX2060S_TURING, RTX2060_TURING, RTX3070_AMPERE, TITAN_KEPLER, TITANV_VOLTA, TITANX_PASCAL` GPUs currently.
 As each GPU has a different memory hiearchy, I designed different schemes for each hiearchy.
 However, I designed SM visualization and GPU visualization once, and used these schemes for all GPUs.